-Utilizing this basic sound activated switch design, toggling a system by sound pulse could be very effective, not simply on a robot but as well as for some kind of home automation, as an illustration a sound-activated light bulb answering to a topple on the front door or a a hand clapping action.
+Utilizing this basic sound activated switch design, toggling a system by a sound pulse could be done very effectively, not only with a robotic system but as well as for any desired of home automation.

 The circuit could work from any 5-12 VDC controlled power source as long as a relay with the appropriate coil voltage is employed.

 As soon as the sound activated switch circuit is powered ON, you might find the relay activating briefly due to the presence of capacitor C2.

 After this, whenever you create a noise in front of the MIC, the relay is going to activate briefly depending on the value of C2 and then switch OFF.

 Any AC or DC load connected with the relay contacts will subsequently switch ON and OFF in response to the relay switching.

 A couple of seconds must be allowed for the relay to be toggled off.
 If felt necessary you could to increase or decrease the ‘on’ time period of the relay by modifying the uF C2.